Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Model

 where $\langle i,j \rangle$ denotes nearest neighbor pairs, and $i$ and $j$ run from 1 to $L$, the total number of spins. $J_{NN} > 0$ is the ferromagnetic nearest neighbour interaction, while $J(i-j) = \frac{C}{(i-j)^2}$ varies with distance and

 $I$ is a cut-off function which ensures that the long-range interaction acts only when $i$ and $j$ belong to the same domain.
+Explicitly, in terms of the spin variables, we have

+The rescaled parameter $c=C/T_c$, where $T_c$ is the critical temperature, governs the properties of the TIDSI model \cite{Bar2014PRL,Barma2019}.

+As shown in Refs. \cite{Bar2014PRL,Bar2014,Bar2016} and in Eq. (\ref{effectiveHamiltonian}) below, we can express Eq. (\ref{Hamiltonian}) in terms of the cluster lengths, $\{l_n\}$.
+The analytic treatment of Ref. \cite{Barma2019} was carried out using this cluster representation and the results are presented in terms of $c\geq1$.
+Within this representation, there is no upper bound on $c$ as it can be treated as an independent parameter.
+However, using the microscopic parameters with $J_{NN}>0$ leads to an upper bound $c*$ on the value of $c$ (Sec. \ref{critline}); higher values of $c$ would require $J_{NN}<0$.
+We call the model TIDSI-CL when we refer to the analytical results with the cluster representation and unbounded $c$ whereas we reserve the term TIDSI for the microscopic model, Eq. (\ref{Hamiltonian}), with $J_{NN}>0$, and consequently, with $c<c^*$.

-To the best of our knowledge, TIDSI is the only equilibrium model known to exhibit FDPO \cite{Barma2019}.
-The coarse-grained depth (CD) model, which corresponds to the adiabatic limit of the problem of particles sliding down a fluctuating surface, and which shows FDPO, is a special case of the TIDSI-CL model \cite{Das2023}.
+To the best of our knowledge, so far TIDSI is the only equilibrium model known to exhibit FDPO \cite{Barma2019}.
+The coarse-grained depth (CD) model, which is connected to a problem of sliding particles on an infinitely slowly evolving fluctuating surface, and which shows FDPO, has been shown to be a special case of the TIDSI-CL model \cite{Das2023}.
+We emphasize the distinctive natures of the TIDSI model compared to the IDSI model: The TIDSI model shows a power-law divergence of the correlation length $\xi$ in the disordered phase whereas the IDSI model shows a much faster divergence, $\xi\sim \exp[\sqrt{1/(T-T_c)}]$ \cite{Bar2014,Bar2014PRL,barma2023book,mukamel2023book}.
+Moreover, the critical locus in the TIDSI model has a part on which the system exhibits FDPO \cite{Barma2019}.

-We have used the Metropolis Monte Carlo (MC) algorithm to simulate the TIDSI model: the probability of flipping a spin is $P = \text{min}(1, e^{-\Delta\mathcal{H}/T})$, where $\Delta \mathcal{H}$ corresponds to the energy change due to the spin-flip.
-We study both free and periodic boundary conditions.
-There is a slight difference between the two.
+We have simulated the TIDSI model using the single spin-flip Metropolis Monte Carlo (MC) algorithm: the probability of flipping a spin is $P = \text{min}(1, e^{-\Delta\mathcal{H}/T})$, where $\Delta \mathcal{H}$ is the energy change due to the spin-flip.
+We have used the cluster finding algorithm, generally used in the Wolff cluster algorithm, to identify and distinguish domains during the simulation \cite{wolff1989}.
+We have studied both free and periodic boundary conditions.
+There is a slight difference between the two as explained below.

 Let us consider a spin configuration with $N$ domains, $1 \le N \leq L$, and domain lengths $\{l_i\}_{i=1}^N$, where $l_i \ge 1$.
 Furthermore, $\sum_{i=1}^Nl_i = L$.
 In the case of free boundary conditions, there is no restriction on $N$, and we can write $\mathcal{H}$ in terms of the domain lengths as